-In brief, here are two items of public interest that were discussed during the April 2019 City Council meeting.
+In brief, here are four items of public interest that were discussed during the May 2019 City Council meeting.
 The full agenda can be accessed here.

 72 hour On-street Parking Limit